 With files from Samira Balsara

 That’s all the tech news that’s trending right now.
 Hashtag Trending is a part of the ITWC Podcast network.
 Add us to your Alexa Flash Briefing or your Google Home daily briefing.
 Make sure to sign up for our Daily IT Wire Newsletter to get all the news that matters directly in your inbox every day.
+Also, catch the next episode of Hashtag Tendances, our weekly Hashtag Trending episode in French, which drops every Friday at 3 pm.
 If you have a suggestion or tip, please drop us a line in the comments or via email.
 Thanks for listening, I’m Jori Negin-Shecter.